K-PaaS/application-platform-guide-eng/install/application_platform/paasta_ap.md

 <br>

 ## <div id='2.3'/>2.3.
 Stemcell Upload
-Stemcell is a PaaS-TAAP VM Base OS image that is created during deployment.
+Stemcell is a PaaS-TA AP VM Base OS image that is created during deployment.
 Paasta-deployment v5.7.1 is based on Ubuntu bionic stem cell 1.76.
 The basic Stemcell upload command are as follows.
 ```